Unnavasriteja/MISP-on-AWS/README.md

 ---

 ## **Setup and Deployment**

+### **Steps to Make It Production Ready**

+To prepare this deployment for production, follow these additional steps:

+1. **Enable HTTPS with a Valid SSL Certificate**:
+   - Use AWS Certificate Manager (ACM) to create a certificate for your domain.
+   - Attach the certificate to your Application Load Balancer (ALB).

+2. **Set Up Auto-Scaling**:
+   - Configure ECS service auto-scaling based on CPU or memory usage.
+   - Enable RDS auto-scaling for high availability.

+3. **Use AWS Secrets Manager**:
+   - Store sensitive information like database credentials and environment variables in AWS Secrets Manager.
+   - Update the ECS task definition to retrieve secrets at runtime.

+4. **Monitoring and Alerting**:
+   - Set up CloudWatch alarms for high CPU, memory usage, and ECS task failures.
+   - Use AWS SNS for real-time notifications.

+5. **Backups**:
+   - Enable automated RDS backups and snapshots for disaster recovery.
+   - Set up EFS lifecycle policies for data retention.

+6. **Custom Domain**:
+   - Use Route 53 to configure a custom domain for your MISP application.
+   - Point the domain to your ALB.

+7. **Test Load Handling**:
+   - Use tools like Apache Benchmark or Locust to test the application under load.

+8. **Apply Security Best Practices**:
+   - Restrict security groups to allow traffic only from trusted IP ranges.
+   - Enable IAM roles and policies for least-privilege access.

+---

 ### **Understanding Terraform**
 Terraform is an Infrastructure as Code (IaC) tool that allows you to define and manage your infrastructure using code.
 For this project, Terraform is used to provision all necessary AWS resources for deploying MISP, such as: